jwist/hastaLaVista/README.md

 ## post-installation

 *hastaLaVista* will convert the results of the analysis into a JSON object and store it into a file.
 Both data and the vista files are served by the webserver and are therefore stored in the folder where the package is installed, usually within the home folder of the user.
-If data are large it may be necessary to clean the old dataset periodically.
+If data are large it may be necessary to clean the old datasets periodically.
 To find out where the data are being stored use the following command (make sure that the library is loaded):

     path.package("hastaLaVista")

-This will ouput the path to the root directory of the package.
+This will print the path to the root directory of the package.
 The data are stored in the /visu/data folder while the views (vistas) will be found in the /visu/views files.

 **Because the files are stored, it is later possible visualize the data in the browser even without having an active R session (See next section to use an alternative webserver**